-There comes a time in every bride’s life when she has to pick her bridal trousseau and matching jewellery.
+There comes a time in every bride’s life when she has to pick her bridal trousseau and matching jewelry.
 You carefully choose the perfect matching pieces for your outfits, knowing that these will be near and dear to you for the rest of the life; you’ll keep these jewels forever, or maybe have them polished and pass them on to your daughter for her big day.
 Whatever the case may be, these jewels are special.

 But it’s not just those that you wear on your big day that matter.
 How about that one piece that’s gifted to you by your husband, the one that you’re supposed to wear for the rest of your life to mark your married journey—the mangalsutra.

-The ritual of adorning the bride with her mangalsutra is deeply rooted into the traditions of the Hindu wedding ceremony.
+The ritual of adorning the bride with her mangalsutra is deeply rooted in the traditions of the Hindu wedding ceremony.
 But as time passes, modern-day brides may feel that the mangalsutra doesn’t do justice to their day-to-day style.
 The traditional black beads may look archaic, and not something that they want to sport on a daily basis.

-This is when modern-day jeweller Sampat Jewelers comes to the rescue.
+This is when modern-day jeweler Sampat Jewelers comes to the rescue.
 Founded in 1977 by Sudhir Sampat, Sampat Jewelers provides unlimited choices of diamond mangalsutra designs to the modern-day bride.
 All their pieces are handmade at their studio in Mumbai, India.
 The artisans are originally from West Bengal, where the art of jewelry making has been perfected for several centuries.

 Checkout this exclusive video on how to choose a perfect mangalsutra.
 The video will help you sport your ethnic piece with confidence and panache.